 Dietary fiber is found in plant foods and is indigestible by humans.
-The fiber passes through the small intestine into the colon and helps to keep the colon healthy.
+Fiber once ingested, passes through the small intestine and into the colon to keep it healthy.
 Not only do foods rich in dietary fiber help keep your digestive system healthy, they have also been shown to reduce the risk of cardiovascular disease.

 Types of Fiber